erroronline1/qualitymanagement/readme.md

 not yet implemented, but if one day there appear random python specific modules, these could be appended to the core.var.modules-list from core.eel.js and will not mess up plain browser usage.

 ![enabled eel](assets/assistant_eel.png)

 this indicates whether the assistant was lauched using the wrapper

 ![plain web view](assets/assistant_web.png)

 this indicates whether the assistant is launched in plain web wiew

 modules have to handle conditional behaviour on their own, respective python implementations require adding to and recompiling assistant.py.

-because of the architecture of the framework the core.html file is placed in its own folder and has a cumbersome import-procedure for scripts and styles. on the other hand everything else of the assistant remains accessible and changeable without the need of recompiling the wrapper. this is only necessary on changes on the core.html file itself.
+because of the architecture of the framework the core.html file is placed in its own folder and has a cumbersome import-procedure for scripts and styles. on the other hand everything else of the assistant remains accessible and changeable without the need of recompiling the wrapper. this is only necessary on changes on the core.html file itself or on adding python specific modules.

 [back to top](#table-of-contents)